 Here’s a list of different types of Tea:

 1. Green Tea

-We’re starting with this beacuse you’re probably sipping on some right now.
+Indeed there are different kinds of tea available but we’re starting with this because you’re probably sipping on some right now.
 While this drink began as a medicinal potion in China, green tea is now arguably the world’s most popular beverage.
 From lowering blood pressure levels to increasing the rate of metabolism and even preventing cancer, we’ll honestly take a while to exhaust the list of green tea benefits.
 And then of course, you can let a used tea bag cool down before patting it on your cleansed face as a quick pick-me-up.